-OAM sports medicine specialist, Dr. Richard D’Agostino, MD, a board-certified Orthopedic surgeon, offers injury prevention advice for skiers at home and before hitting the slopes.
+Dr. Richard D’Agostino, board-certified sports medicine specialist and orthopedic surgeon at OAM, offers injury prevention advice including exercises to begin at home and tips for the day you’re hitting the slopes.

 Skiing can be one of the most enjoyable winter activities and is a great sport the entire family can enjoy.
-But nothing can ruin a great day outdoors (or even the next 6-12 months) like a serious knee injury, especially the dreaded anterior cruciate ligament (ACL) tear.
+A targeted conditioning program can make all the difference to help prevent injury.

-Skiing is predominantly a lower body sport, and it pays to train the muscle groups of the entire kinetic chain.
-This means working the core muscle groups (abdominal muscles and the low back), the hips, the thighs, the knees and the calves.
+Skiing is predominantly a lower body sport and it pays to train the muscle groups of the entire kinetic chain.
+This means working the core muscle groups (abdominal muscles and the lower back), the hips, the thighs, the knees and the calves.
 Some upper body training can also be helpful.
+Training for the ski season should (ideally) begin 2-3 months before that first run.

-Six key exercises that can improve strength and conditioning and prevent injury:
+Here are six key exercises that can improve strength and conditioning and help prevent injury:

 Begin by lying on your stomach.
 Lift your whole body up, supported by your forearms and toes.
 Lift your right leg and left arm straight out.
 Lower back down and repeat with left leg and right arm.
 Repeat for10 repetitions on each side.